-This method developed by Cramer et al., is a three-dimensional QSAR method called CoMFA (Comparative Molecular Field Analysis) in which the 3D structure and its quantitative relationship in structural and steric fields of the ligands are considered in superposition in each molecular field.
-A statistical analysis is used to analyze the biological response/activity correlation and the molecular energy interaction field.
-Activity predictions is evaluated by partial least squares.
+This method developed by Cramer et al., is a three-dimensional QSAR method called CoMFA (Comparative Molecular Field Analysis) in which the 3D structure and its quantitative relationship in structural and steric fields of the ligands are in superposition in each molecular field.
+A statistical analysis is used for analyzing the biological response/activity correlation and the molecular energy interaction field.
+Activity predictions are evaluated by partial least squares.